xiyuyi-at-LLNL/pysofi/docs/source/about.rst

 About Us
 --------

-pysofi development is guided by the following team:
+PySOFI development is guided by the following team:

 .. raw:: html